SAVE THE DATE "DATA MATTERS CONFERENCE" MARCH 2023

 Professional Presentations:

-I received my Bachelor's of Science in Nursing in 2005 and Master's in Nursing- Education in 2009 both from the University of North Dakota.
-I have worked as an both an operating room and public health nurse within tribal communities.
-In addition, I have worked as a clinical and didactic instructor with the tribal college nursing LPN program.
-I have been the diabetes nurse at the QNBMHCF since 2014 working with both prevention and management education with patients of all ages.
-I am a 2nd year PhD student at the University of Arizona planning to conduct dissertation work on food insecurity and diabetes management among the Turtle Mountain tribal adults.
+She received her Bachelor’s of Science in Nursing in 2005 and Master's in Nursing- Education in 2009 both from the University of North Dakota.
+Her entire nursing career has been dedicated to the health and wellbeing of the Indigenous people.
+She has worked as an both an operating room and public health nurse within tribal communities.
+In addition, she has worked as a clinical and didactic instructor with the tribal college nursing LPN program.
+Most recently Dr. DeCoteau graduated from the University of Arizona with her PhD in Nursing focusing her dissertation research on health disparities and diabetes among American Indians; her dissertation is titled: “The Associations Among Seasonality, Food Insecurity, and Diet Quality on Type 2 Diabetes Mellitus Among American Indian Young Adults”.

 My place of birth, the Turtle Mountains is considered to be in the geographic center of North America.
 Turtle Mountain Chippewa believe we are at the center of creation.
 Imagine that, this belief that I am of the first people, born in the center of the world, into a race of people that have endured thousands of years; withstood genocide, the taking of our land, the subjugation of our language, culture, way of life and who show up statistics as less than 1% in any study.
 Imagine that and you can, because only human beings are given the gift of dream, of imagination, of intellect articulated.